monica-calderon/WebPersonal/README.md

 # WebPersonal

-This is the code of my personal web.
+This is the code of my personal website.
 It is a simple web page which introduce me.
 Is like a online curriculum.
 You can use it as a template to make your own.